tkntsh/deja-you/DEPLOYMENT.md

-# Deploying Deja-You to Vercel with Vercel Postgres
+# Deploying Deja-You to Vercel with Neon Postgres

-This guide provides complete step-by-step instructions for deploying your Deja-You application to Vercel using Vercel Postgres.
+This guide provides complete, step-by-step instructions for deploying your Deja-You application to Vercel using Neon Postgres (Vercel's recommended serverless PostgreSQL provider).

 ## Prerequisites